13176443/PasswordGenerator/README.md

 Testing process

 To test and develop our code we used PyCharm as our IDE of choice.
-This environment provides code analysis, an integrated unit tester along with other tools to help the testing process is a success we’ve performed tests on certain factors of the software's code.
+This environment provides code analysis, an integrated unit tester along with other tools which will help the testing process to be a success, we’ve performed tests on certain factors of the software's code.
 Each test was conducted differently to ensure all parts of the program work as intended when it all comes together.
-Our test process consisted of running the program as intentional to see if any errors pop up, after a test was successful, we will next then perform another test with inputs and responses that aren’t usually inputs, this will test to see how our program will respond back and if any errors appear.
-We will than repeat to process after every iteration of our program.
+Our test process consisted of running the program as intentional to see if any errors pop up, after a test was successful, we will then perform another test with inputs and responses that aren’t usually valid, this will test to see how our program will respond back and if any errors appear.
+We will then repeat to process after every iteration of our program.

 Debugging

-Throughout our implementation and development of the software project we have used PyCharm as our developing and debugging environment to perform numerous debugging methods.
+Throughout our implementation and development of the software project we have used PyCharm as our developing and debugging environment, to perform numerous debugging methods.
 The debugging methods that we’ve have used were:
 ```
     Running the entire program first as intended then see if the program will run into potential errors during run time